Hurstone/Expression2/Expression2 Radio/Advanced mode/README.md

 Creating a new app in Dropbox

 ### Step 3: Configure your app settings
-Provide a unique name for your app, and select the appropriate access level (e.g., Full Dropbox, App folder).
+Provide a unique name for your app and select the appropriate access level (e.g., Full Dropbox, App folder).
 Configure other settings as needed for your specific use case.
 ![image](https://github.com/user-attachments/assets/489cd029-3112-4420-ac2f-64501f39a811)

 Configuring your app settings

 ‍### Step 4 : Edit the app permissions

-you'll need to check the following options :
+you will need to check the following options :

 ![image](https://github.com/user-attachments/assets/02f195ea-87b0-4890-983f-643b78823645)

 ### Step 5: Generate your access token (i.e. your API key)
-Once your app is created, you’ll land on the settings tab.
-Scroll down to the "OAuth 2" section, where you'll find the option to generate an access token.
+Once your app is created, you will be redirected to the settings tab.
+Scroll down to the "OAuth 2" section, where you will find the option to generate an access token.
 This access token serves as your API key.
 ![image](https://github.com/user-attachments/assets/c95d31b4-c04d-4251-acf7-68c78c234551)